kelseysry/authneticate-me/README.md

     4. With your new API key, click `Restrict key`.
 After that rename the API KEY.
     5. Don't forget to click `Restrict Key`
     6. Add your API key to the .env file.
+6. cd into the backend and type `psql` into your terminal.
+Run `CREATE USER mab_user WITH PASSWORD 'password' CREATEDB;` Then run `\q` to get out of psql

-6. in your backend directory, run the following commands:
+7. Then run the following commands in the backend:
-  -  npx dotenv sequelize-cli db:create
+  - `npx dotenv sequelize-cli db:create`
-  -  npx dotenv sequelize-cli db:migrate
+  - `npx dotenv sequelize-cli db:migrate`
-  -  npx dotenv sequelize-cli db:seed:all
+  -  `npx dotenv sequelize-cli db:seed:all`
+8. in the backend, run `npm start`.
+Then cd into the frontend and run `npm start`.